Settling the Score: Portioning with Cardinal Preferences: Efficiency Properties

 \textbf{Claim 4}: We first present an example showing that \geo{}, \maxrule{}, and \minrule{} fail score-unanimity when $m\geq 3$ and $n\geq 2$.
 To this end, consider the following instance $\mathcal{I}^4$.

 It is immediate that on this instance \maxrule{} outputs $(\frac15, \frac25, \frac25)$ and \minrule{} outputs $(\frac13, \frac13, \frac13)$; both outcomes fail score-unanimity with respect to $c_1$.
 Furthermore, \geo{} outputs the vector For every $n\ge 2$ it holds that $(2^{\frac{n-1}{n}} - 1)(2^{\frac{1}{n}} - 1) > 0$; expanding, we obtain $2^{\frac{1}{n}}+2^{\frac{n-1}{n}}< 1+2^{\frac{n-1}{n}+\frac{1}{n}} = 3$, and hence $x_1>\frac14$.
 This implies that $\mathbf x$ fails score-unanimity.
-To extend the counterexample to larger $m$, one can add candidates that receive a score of $0$ from all agents.
+To extend the counterexample to larger~$m$, one can add candidates that receive a score of $0$ from all agents.

-Next, we will show that \geo{}, \maxrule{}, and \minrule{} satisfy range-respect (and hence Pareto optimality) for $m=2$.
+Next, we will show that \geo{}, \maxrule{}, and \minrule{} are range-respecting (and hence Pareto optimal) for $m=2$.
 Finally, we will consider \im{} and show that it satisfies range-respect for $m=2$ but fails score-unanimity for $m\ge 3$ and all $n\ge 2$.

 \emph{\geo{}}: To show that \geo{} is range-respecting for $m=2$, fix some instance $\mathcal{I}$ and let $\mathbf{x}$ be the outcome returned by \geo{}.
 Without loss of generality, we focus on $c_1$ and show that $\min_{i \in N} s_{i,1} \leq x_1 \leq \max_{i \in N} s_{i,1}$.
-For $j\in\{1, 2\}$, let $y_j=\sqrt[n]{\prod_{i\in N} s_{i,j}}$ and observe that $\min_{i\in N} s_{i,j}\leq y_j\leq \max_{i\in N} s_{i,j}$.
+For $j\in[2]$, let $y_j=\sqrt[n]{\prod_{i\in N} s_{i,j}}$ and observe that $\min_{i\in N} s_{i,j}\leq y_j\leq \max_{i\in N} s_{i,j}$.
 Multiplying these inequalities for $y_1$ by $(1-\max_{i\in N} s_{i,1})$ and $(1-\min_{i\in N} s_{i,1})$, we obtain

 Rearranging the terms yields

 Since $m=2$, it holds that $1 - \min_{i \in N} s_{i,1}=\max_{i\in N} s_{i,2}$ and $1 - \max_{i \in N} s_{i,1}=\min_{i\in N} s_{i,2}$.
 Hence, we derive that

 As $x_1=\frac{y_1}{y_1 +y_2}$, this shows that \geo{} is range-respecting if $m=2$.